 Gradually, Georgian wine is becoming more available in the UK, not just from excellent specialist importers, but also from high-street names including Marks and Spencer, and Waitrose.

-The UK importer and retailer of Marani, one of Georgia’s biggest and most established wineries.
-Marani make just about every style of Georgian wine, so this is a good place to get a feel for the range of terroirs and appellations from a single producer.
+The UK importer and retailer of Kakhuri Gvinis Marani, one of Georgia’s biggest and most established wineries.
+This producer makes just about every style of Georgian wine, including superb qvevri wines, so this is a good place to get a feel for the range of terroirs and appellations from a single producer.

 Possibly the best wine store in the world?
 This Mayfair wine shop is heaven for wine lovers, with a stunning range of wines at surprisingly accessible prices.
 Has a good range of Georgian wine in store, and sells nationally via the website.